zenglenn42/opengl-tutorial-tbb/README.md

 With that out of the way, I can now build from within the Xcode IDE for a better dev workflow.
 There's probably a more unified way to do all this, but I'm trying not to get too snarled up in build generality.

 Strangely, my first attempt at running the wafer-thin example code that just brings up an empty SDL window failed with a borderless window (with no title or sizing decorations).
 I speculate this was a dynamic link library search path issue which probably could be resolved by tweaking the embedded rpath of the executable through Xcode's Build Settings: Linking/Runpath Search Paths or tweaking with the dynamic library search path at the shell level.
-I opted for just going with static linking by removing the dynamically linked libraries out of the dependencies directory and rebuilding from within Xcode.
+I opt for just going with static linking by removing the dynamically linked libraries out of the dependencies directory and rebuilding from within Xcode.

 # Getting Tutorial 3.5 to build and render is a Thing